Dan503/mq-js/README.md

 document.querySelector('#button').onclick = function(e) {
   e.preventDefault();

-  //Use your breakpoints by parsing in a string mq.min('medium', screen_size => {
+  // Use your breakpoints by parsing in a string mq.min('medium', screen_size => {
     this.classList.toggle('-active');

-    //log the screen height, width and ratio at the time the button was clicked console.log(screen_size);
+    // Log the screen height, width and ratio at the time the button was clicked console.log(screen_size);
   })

-  //Alternatively, use it in an if statement if (mq.max('small')) {
+  // Alternatively, use it in an if statement if (mq.max('small')) {
     // Do stuff for screens that are up to (and including) the "small" breakpoint width }

-  //You can also use custom values if (mq.min(1000)) {
+  // You can also use custom values if (mq.min(1000)) {
     // Do stuff for screens that are greater than 1000px wide }

-  //If you imported the breakpoints, you can use tweaked versions of them if (mq.inside(bp.small + 50, bp.medium - 100)) {
+  // If you imported the breakpoints, you can use tweaked versions of them if (mq.inside(bp.small + 50, bp.medium - 100)) {
     // Do stuff for screens that are between the "small" breakpoint + 50px
     // and the "medium" breakpoint - 100px